Call Tracking Frequently Asked Questions

 What Every Digital Marketer Needs to Know

 Have you heard of call tracking, but perhaps are a bit hesitant to jump into the deep end without knowing more about it?
-Have you been wondering why your digital marketing agency competition has been overtly successful helping their clients track their sources of revenue, or how it is exactly, call tracking plays a role in that formula?
+Have you been wondering why your digital marketing agency competition has been overtly successful in helping their clients track their sources of revenue, or how it is exactly, call tracking plays a role in that formula?

 We know that marketers are under a microscope when it comes to their budget and performance – after all, if you can’t account for every dollar spent and how it relates to your client’s marketing ROI, you won’t be able to attain the “executive buy-in” necessary to try something new.
-But this hesitation is costing you – some 95-percent of smartphone users have reported utilizing their phone to obtain local information, and in so doing 61-percent of them called a business.
+But this hesitation is costing you – some 95 percent of smartphone users have reported utilizing their phone to obtain local information, and in so doing 61 percent of them called a business.